austinco93/postfix-interpreter/README.md

 ```

 ### Example
-'input.txt' contains the an example PostFix program that will calculate b - a*b². '<arguments>' will contain a and b respectively.
+`input.txt` contains the an example PostFix program that will calculate b - a*b². `<arguments>` will contain a and b respectively.

 ```
 ? - [interpreter].